 Andaquies is 100% owned and operated by Amerisur and is located in the north east of the Putumayo basin.
 The block sits to the north east of a proven structural play within the Putumayo basin and has multiple proven reservoir targets, six mapped leads targeting both proven and speculative plays and unrisked resources of 82MMBO.

-• The company has requested an extension of the exploration commitment from ANH while environmental licensing is completed
+• ANH granted an extension to the exploration commitment while environmental licensing is completed

 Amerisur acquired a 100% working interest in Terecay in March 2017 from Pacific Exploration & Production (now Frontera Energy) and will be Operator.
 The Terecay block lies between Put-12 and Put-9 and Tacacho.